yag-im/infra/doc/storage.md

 Q: lsyncd is not running on the main instance (US-EAST).

+A: Check if lsycnd is running:

     sudo systemctl status lsyncd

-- shows active/exited.

-A Restart lsyncd service:
+Restart lsyncd service:

     sudo systemctl stop lsyncd
     sudo systemctl start lsyncd